 Dogs make their owners more nurturing.

 Many single people enjoy the companionship of their dogs.
-Young adults often get a dog before they make the decision to have a baby.
+Young adults often get a dog before they decide to have a baby.
 And having a dog in the home also helps many couples survive the dreaded empty nest syndrome.

 Having a dog also makes people more social.

 Studies show that by walking around the neighborhood with their dogs, people are more likely to strike up conversations with their neighbors.
-Dog owners are more likely to engage newcomers, which makes them feel more welcome.
+Dog owners are more likely to engage with newcomers and make them feel more welcome.
 And people are more likely to start a conversation with someone who has a dog because animals create natural icebreakers.

 Science says: Improve heart health